Nathan Fillion: 2009–2018: Television and films

-Since 2011, Fillion has appeared as the recurring Space Western character Cactoid Jim in performances of the podcasted live show The Thrilling Adventure Hour, a stage show premised on the idea that actors are performing as characters in a radio show.
+Since 2011, Fillion has appeared as the recurring Space Western character Cactoid Jim in performances of the podcast live show The Thrilling Adventure Hour, a stage show premised on the idea that actors are performing as characters in a radio show.
 The character of Cactoid Jim first appeared as part of the recurring segment "Sparks Nevada, Marshal on Mars", but was soon given his own segment, called "Cactoid Jim: King of the Martian Frontier".
-Fillion has advertised his participation as a guest star on The Thrilling Adventure Hour by means of including filmed elements of the live show on the DVD set for season 4 of Castle.
+Fillion has advertised his participation as a guest star on The Thrilling Adventure Hour by means of including filmed elements of the live show on the DVD set for season four of Castle.

 In 2012, he appeared in the episode "The Daly Superheroes" of the web series The Daly Show.
 On February 17, 2013, Fillion hosted the 2013 WGA West Coast Awards.

-In 2014 he appeared in the video game Destiny as the character Cayde-6.
+In 2014, he appeared in the video game Destiny as the character Cayde-6.
 Over the next few years, his role became larger with expansions to the game.
-Fillion returned to the role in the 2017 sequel Destiny 2, and featured prominently in the game until the release of Forsaken, where the character was instead voiced by Nolan North until the character's death.
-On May 24, 2023, it was revealed that he would be returning to voice Cayde-6 for The Final Shape.
+Fillion returned to the role in the 2017 sequel Destiny 2 and featured prominently in the game until the release of Forsaken, where the character was instead voiced by Nolan North until the character's death.
+On May 24, 2023, he was announced to be returning to voice Cayde-6 for The Final Shape.

 In 2015 and 2016, Fillion worked with Alan Tudyk on a web series called Con Man, loosely based on their experiences on the convention circuit after Firefly.

 In 2017, Fillion was cast in the recurring role of Gary West on the Netflix horror-comedy series Santa Clarita Diet.
 In the same year, Fillion was cast in the recurring role of Jacques Snicket on the second season of the Netflix comedy drama series A Series of Unfortunate Events.

 In February 2018, Fillion was cast to star as John Nolan in the new ABC TV series The Rookie, which was created by former Castle executive producer Alexi Hawley.